microtrain/bootcamp/03-BashScripting/01-Basics.md

 COMMAND="$2"
 ```

 The first thing we want our program to do is to verify we have the correct number of arguments.
 We will do this with an equality check (if-then-else).
 In Bash ```$#``` will return the number of input parameters (starting at index number one).
 We can check this with an if/then statement _if [ $# -ne 2 ] then_.
 In this context _-ne_ translates to _not equal_ or in plain English _if the number of input parameters is not equal to 2 then do something_.
-In our case we will want to provide the user feedback about the expected arguments and exit the program.
+In our case, we will want to provide the user with feedback about the expected arguments and exit the program.

 Add the following lines to the file.
 Bellow the CONFIG and COMMAND variables but above the lines from the previous example.
-In bash ```echo``` is a command that writes it arguments to the standard output while ```exit``` stops the execution of the program and returns control back to the caller.
-In this case both the standard output and the caller would be the terminal.
+In Bash, ```echo``` is a command that writes its arguments to the standard output while ```exit``` stops the execution of the program and returns control back to the caller.
+In this case, both the standard output and the caller would be the terminal.

 ```sh
 if [ $# -ne 2 ]